nskybytskyi/nskybytskyi.github.io/education.md

 <p class="mt-3">
   It is a more detailed description of my education.
-It includes coursework, grades, achievements, etc.
+It includes coursework, grades, achievements, projects, etc.
 </p>

 - <a href="#school"> School </a>